What's New in Operations Manager

 New features in Operations Manager 2016

-The content in the following sections describe the new features in System Center 2016 - Operations Manager.
+The content in the following sections describe the new features and feature updates in System Center 2016 - Operations Manager.

 Improve desktop console performance